 Plan for rain.
-We will be visiting London during one of the coldest, wettest months, so your emphasis should be packing for warmth and staying dry.
-While we will be spending most of the time in the metropolitan city of London we will take four to five day trips by train and bus to Roman, Viking and Anglo-Saxon sites in rural areas.
-Comfortable, waterproof boots and quick drying hooded jackets designed for warmth are essential.
-Our guest house is a ten minute walk to shopping and laundry facilities, so there's no need to bring more than a week's worth of clothing.
-More detailed information on suggested specific items of clothing appears on the next page.
+We will be in London during one of the coldest, wettest months, so you should pack clothes for staying warm and dry.
+While we will spend most of the time in the metropolitan city of London, we will take four to five day trips by train and bus to Roman, Viking and Anglo-Saxon sites in rural areas.
+Comfortable, waterproof boots and quick-drying hooded jackets designed for warmth are essential.
+There are laundry facilities near our hotel, so there's no need to bring more than a week's worth of clothing.
+A more detailed packing list appears on the next page.